retypeapp/retype/README.md

 After running `retype watch`, edit any `.md` file and see your change appear in the browser.

-!!!success COMING SOON
+!!!
+COMING SOON

 Retype can also build amazing reference documentation based upon your projects source code.
-TypeScript and C# projects are supported (JavaScript next), with plans for many more languages in the future.
+C# projects are currently in beta support, TypeScript is coming soon, and there are plans for many more languages in the future.

-Point Retype at a TypeScript or C# project, and reference documentation will be generated based on your library's source code, code comments, and metadata.
+Just point Retype at a C# project and reference documentation will be generated based on your library's source code, code comments, and metadata.

 !!!